 Heavenly Village and Squaw Valley both have Gondolas that you can ride up mountains in winter and summertime.
 I’ve road the Gondola at Squaw during Christmas once and it was SUCH a peaceful, romantic way to spend the day (since we don’t ski.)

-I recommend grabbing brunch at Squeeze In and then strolling the town to see what’s there.
-Treat yourself to an ice cream treat at Bud’s if you still have room after lunch!
-Then, pop over to Donner Lake (yes, the infamous site of the Donner Party.)
+Then, pop over to Donner Memorial State Park (yes, the infamous site of the Donner Party.)
 Don’t worry, it doesn’t have any creepy vibes.

 Where To Stay In Lake Tahoe For Summer (Our Favorite Lake Tahoe Hotels)

 Skip the ski resorts for summer and instead stay at an Airbnb cabin or one of the cute lakeside hotels.
 Here’s our favorite place to book!

 Coachman Hotel oozes modern mountain vibes and is my new favorite hotel on South Lake.
 It’s just a few blocks from Stateline so it’s super central.
 Their patios are *chef kiss* for summer nights and they have a hot tub and pool!
 Oh, and dog friendly!

 I stayed at the Coachman Hotel with a girlfriend last October and fell in love with this hip spot and know I’ll be back next time I do a Tahoe Lake summer trip.
 See my full feature here.